whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 > - The image element has previously determined that the image is fully available and ready for use.
 > - The image is "broken;" that is, the image failed to load due to an error or because image loading is disabled.

-The part about _"[...] is also true if the image has no src value [...]"_ lead me to the assumption that if I remove the `src` attribute from the HTML element, then the browser might consider the load of the image as being **complete**d and will properly close the established TCP socket.
+The part about _"[...] is also true if the image has no src value [...]"_ and _"The image is considered completely loaded if [...]
+Neither the src nor the srcset attribute is specified."_ lead me to the assumption that if I remove the `src` attribute from the HTML element, then the browser might consider the load of the image as being **complete**d and will properly close the established TCP socket.

 So let me just try to remove the `src` attribute before I remove the element from the DOM!